What Is the Average Cost to Sell a House in California?

 - Use a top-performing agent with a proven list-to-sell ratio

-There are risks associated with doing FSBO or hiring a discount broker.
+Take note though that there are risks associated with doing FSBO or hiring a discount broker.
 “You know you always get what you pay for.
-In this market especially the way that we’re headed you’re going to need someone that’s going to be boots on the ground and knows how to actively search for buyers because the time you know putting in for sale signs and having twenty offers is going to be gone here pretty soon,” Lopez says.
+In this market especially the way that we’re headed, you’re going to need someone that’s going to be boots on the ground and knows how to actively search for buyers because the time you know putting in for sale signs and having twenty offers is going to be gone here pretty soon,” Lopez says.

 The level of service you receive can vary depending on the agent’s experience and what’s happening in your market.